GitEnricoNeko/srahunter/README.md

 #### `srahunter metadata`:

 This module handles the retrieval of metadata from the NCBI SRA database, splits large input files into manageable chunks, and organizes the fetched data in a final table 'SRA_info.csv'.
-The module will alsom produce an interactive table in the folder SRA_html.
-In this case the module will download the most used metadata associated to a Run accession number.
+The module will also produce an interactive table in the folder SRA_html.
+In this case the module will download the most important metadata associated to a Run accession number.

  ##### Usage Example: `srahunter metadata -i <accession_list.txt>`